Navigate this guide

 DVI

 DVI stands for Digital Visual Interface.
-It is a common way to connect desktop PCs and monitors.
-It transmits Full HD video without audio.
+It was a common way to connect desktop PCs and monitors and transmits Full HD video without audio.
+It’s largely unsupported on newer PC models.

 VGA